chukwudobemicah/limer-properties/WHATSAPP_SETUP.md

 ## Overview

-Limer Properties includes WhatsApp integration that allows potential buyers/renters to instantly contact you about properties they're interested in.
+Limer Estate And Facility Management LTD includes WhatsApp integration that allows potential buyers/renters to instantly contact you about properties they're interested in.

 ## Setup Instructions